 1. Continuous Authentication

-In the traditional authentication past, authentication was a single moment: you verified your identity once, received a token, and were “in.”
+In traditional authentication models, authentication was a single moment: you verified your identity once, received a token, and were “in.”
 AI has driven the industry to adopt continuous, context-aware, and identity-centric security models.
 The changes have been quite substantial:

 Key Changes include: